 The boom microphone has a great recording quality.
-Voices recorded with it sound full, natural, and clear so you shouldn't have any problem being understood.
+It does a better job of recording your voice than the Razer Kraken V3, and speech sounds full, natural, and clear.
+You shouldn't have any problem being understood.

 The Razer Kraken Ultimate's boom microphone has good noise handling.
 In a moderately noisy environment, it should be able to separate your voice from background noise.
 Although it still struggles a bit in more chaotic environments, your voice should still be heard fairly clearly.